Blog

 • Any certifications that are no longer used or current

-• A job summary/objective section (most companies care most about experiences and skills)
+• A job summary/objective section (companies typically care most about experiences and skills)

-• A list of references (this can be a separate document sent to hiring mangers and recruiters)
+• A list of references (this can be a separate document sent to hiring managers and recruiters)

 • Personal information (age, race, sex, and other identifiers like that can cause bias, even though employers aren’t allowed to discriminate)